THE ULTIMATE TRAVEL PLANNING GUIDE

 Decide how much you are willing to spend on your trip but at the same time leave some margin in case of any emergency.

-Prepare for the worse, expect the best.
+Prepare for the worse, and expect the best.
 That’s my motto.
 So you need to be prepared in case you have any emergency expenses that you have to face.

 That’s why I would not suggest using all your savings for your trip.